 Most hot tubs available on the market today usually come with pre-installed safety settings that ensure that the water does not go below this temperature.
 While it is expected for most people to want their water temperature to be colder than their body temperature during the summer, it is crucial that you do not let it go below the "safe" limit (usually 78.8°F).
 Simultaneously, the cooler your water temperature is, the closer it is too freezing temperatures.
 Hence, people with certain health disorders, people with different tolerance to cold, and specifically children, should be given special attention.

-If you do not use your hot tub in the winter
+If you do not use your hot tub in the fall, winter, or spring

 IF you do not use your hot tub during the winter, make sure you winterize it correctly.
 All the water must be drained from the system, so no pipes or other parts can freeze and create a lot of damage.
 It is Important to drain the water from the blower and filters.
 Make sure they are all dry before the temperature drops.